High-mountain tour in the footsteps of Edward Whymper

 ANTOINE’S WORD OVER THIS TOUR

-This trek in the Andes will take you -in 16 days- to meet the raw and colorful Andes of Ecuador.
+This high-altitude adventure in the Andes will take you -in 16 days- to meet the raw and colorful Andes of Ecuador.
 Our travel agency, which specialized in trekking in Ecuador, will be pleased to show you incredible volcanic landscapes.
 The objective of this tour in the Andes will be to climb the famous Chimborazo volcano 20.664 ft (6300m) as Edward Whymper did in 1880, and whose summit is the closest to the sun point on Earth.

 Before that, we will also try the climbs of the famous and magnificent volcanoes Cayambe 18.991 ft (5,790m) and Cotopaxi 19.342 ft (5,897m) -Cotopaxi is the highest active volcano in the world-.
 You will enjoy excellent acclimatization, essential for the tour success, you will also enjoy, thanks in particular to the superb climbs of the Imbabura and Fuya Fuya volcanoes, an impressive view of the Ecuador volcanoes.
 A high-mountain tour par excellence!